-Crossing capacity is also limited by narrow central refuges (p1) Personal Security is compromised at the public spaces near the station, where lighting and surveillance levels are poor (p1).
+Personal Security is any minuted by marrow central religes (p.1) Personal Security is compromised at the public spaces near the station, where lighting and surveillance levels are poor (p1).
 Suggests increasing the permeability and crossing capacity across Euston Road, introducing 3 or 4 way green pedestrian phases (p1).
 Redesign the station entrance and bus station layout to minimise conflicts between pedestrians, buses and general traffic (p1).
 National documents National Planning Policy Framework 2012 Highlights the role of planning in contributing to the achievement of sustainable development.
 At the heart of planning is the presumption in favour of sustainable development.
-Economic growth Significant weight should be placed on the need to support economic growth through the planning system.
+Economic growth Economic growth Significant weight should be placed on the need to support economic growth through the planning system.
 Policies should seek to address barriers to investment, including a poor environment and any lack of infrastructure, services or housing.
 Promotes positive planning for the location, promotion and expansion of clusters or networks of knowledge driven, creative or high technology industries.
-Town centres Policies should set out polices for the management and growth of centres.
-Policies should support the viability and vitality of centres.
+Down centres Policies should suport the viability and vitality of centres.
 A sequential approach should be taken to the location of town centre uses, favouring first town centre and then edge of centre locations.
-Local plans should also retain and enhance existing markets.
-Impact assessments should be carried out on large out of centre development that is not in accordance with an up-to-date plan, to consider impacts on existing centres.
-Housing The evidence should base should be used to ensure that Local Plans meet the needs for market and affordable housing.
-Identify and annually update a supply of specific deliverable sites to provide 5 years worth of housing requirements, with a 5% buffer to ensure choice and competition.
-A supply of deliverable sites or broad locations for growth should be identified for years 6-10 and, where possible, years 11-15.
-Deliverable is defined as available now, in a suitable location now, with a realistic prospect of housing delivery within 5 years, and in particular that the site is viable.
-Developable sites should be in a suitable location for housing with a reasonable Emerging Euston Area Plan should be based around these principles and objectives for planning.
+Local plans should be used out on large out of centre development that is not in accordance with an up-to-date plan, to consider impacts on existing markets.
+Impact assessments with an up-to-date plan, to consider impacts on existing centres.
+Housing 11-15.
+Town setting the unauly update a supply of specific deliverable sites to provide 5 years, and in particular that the readistic prospect of housing felivery within 5 years, and in a suitable location now, within a suitable location for years 6-10 and, where possible, years Developable sites should be in a suitable location now, with a reasonable and the edge location for housing delivery within 5 years.
+Emerging Euston Area Plan should be based around these principles and objectives for planning.